Ric Segreto: Death

-On September 6, 1998, at around 12:15 P.M., on a Sunday, Ric was riding his motorcycle from his home in Makati.
+On September 6, 1998, at around 12:15 PM, Segreto was riding his motorcycle from his home in Makati.
 He was killed in an accident over the then-under-construction Makati–Buendia Flyover bridgeway, when he either ran into or was hit by a steel bar.
-He died two days after his fellow singer, Willy Garte, who also died in an accident after being run over by a truck.
+He died two days after fellow singer Willy Garte, who also died in an accident after being run over by a truck.
 He was 3 weeks short of his 46th birthday.

 He was survived by his wife Erica and their son Darby Macaraeg.